Day of AI Curriculum (EMAIL LOGIN IS REQUIRED)

 What is AI?

-(Ages 8-18)NEW: lower and upper grade activities!
+(Ages 8-10, 11-13, 14 and up)NEW: lower and upper grade activities!
 An introduction to what AI is and how it works

 How Do Machines Learn?